what is a business continuity plan

 Quick Summary

-• A Business Continuity Plan ensures operations continue during disruptions, minimizing downtime and financial loss.
+• A Business Continuity Plan (BCP) ensures uninterrupted operations during unexpected disruptions like natural disasters or cyberattacks.

 Table of Contents